yvelikova/axway-open-docs/content/en/blog/news/axwaydocs_are_opensource.md

 ## Axway Open Documentation website

-The open source docs are available at https://axway-open-docs.netlify.com/.
-From now on, this is your one-stop source to browse and edit API product documentation.
+The open source docs are available at https://axway-open-docs.netlify.com/, this is your one-stop source to browse and edit API product documentation.

 If you find anything to be fixed or improved on a page, you can edit it directly instead of creating Issues, to speed up the process of updating the doc.
 A technical writer will review your edits, then publish the updated documentation to https://docs.axway.com.